kadiks/journal-jenaiccambre-com/README.md

 Progressive caching: reloads the index once a day.
 Only the first visitor takes the load.
 Then caches all posts forever.
 Generate social media card image based on the post title

+## Roadmap

+- Create error page
+- Create listing posts page with pagination
+- Update all previous post IDs template to include an ID

 ## Changelog

+### 0.2.3

+- Change content so that internal link to goes to destination website (not back to source)

 ### 0.2.2